iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 > **Note!** File checksums are calculated from file contents only.
 2 or more
 > files with different names but the same contents can exist in the workspace
-> and be tracked by DVC, but only one copy can be stored in the cache!
-This
+> and be tracked by DVC, but only one copy is stored in the cache.
+This helps
-> helps avoid data duplication in cache and remotes.
+> avoid data duplication in cache and remotes.

 For the second case, let us consider a directory with 2 images.